 Also got a note from Dean Spraggins remains in Rapid City, SD.
 Now working for "one of the several gun shop/gun parts companies that have moved out of California for the friendlier (legal) climate of South Dakota.”
 I'm sure Dean had city-folk like me in mind when he wrote that, "We're not quite ready to raise cattle or horses, but many of our neighbors do and we thoroughly enjoyed seeing the critters (plus the wildlife) each day as we drive 40-plus miles to work.
 We don’t commute, we treat ourselves to embracing country drives.
 The only downside is the ever-present risk of another deer strike.”

 More Good News On The Medical Front.
-Kelly Bishop wrote to let us know he’s settled in as a T-38C sim instructor at Moody AFB (program that replaced Fighter Lead-In at Holloman AFB).
-Says he likes the fact that there is no snow there in Georgia but more importantly he’s loving the fact that latest report from his neuro-oncologist determined he’s as close to healthy as he (the doctor) has ever seen for someone with Kelly’s diagnosis… chemo treatment results were "off the scale" as far as the bell curve goes (Kelly said it was very nice to hear about the curve again).
+Kelley Bishop wrote to let us know he’s settled in as a T-38C sim instructor at Moody AFB (program that replaced Fighter Lead-In at Holloman AFB).
+Says he likes the fact that there is no snow there in Georgia but more importantly he’s loving the fact that latest report from his neuro-oncologist determined he’s as close to healthy as he (the doctor) has ever seen for someone with Kelley’s diagnosis… chemo treatment results were "off the scale" as far as the bell curve goes (Kelley said it was very nice to hear about the curve again).

 Don’t Tell Them I Said You Could Claim All Of This On Your Return.
 For those of us that are participating, wanted to pass along the good news that class campaign has today collected almost $150K in one time gifts, pledge payments, and (corporate) matching donations.
 Obviously, there’s still a long way to go – contact the AOG to start/increase your giving.